1)

 1.

-Sifsei Chachamim: Here it teaches us that, even after Matan Torah, their eyes did not become become dim.
+Sifsei Chachamim: Here it teaches us that, even after Matan Torah, their eyes did not become dim.
 1

 1